gwilku/jscan-docs/general/key_programming.rst

 The following are a must:

 	- a Bluetooth Adapter - it **will not work** with a wi-fi OBD device
-	- internet connection (either via wi-fi or mobile data)
+	- internet connection
 	- on certain models, the vLinker MC+ or OBDLink MX+ adapter is required (check the adaptation warning text)
+	- on vehicles equipped with the Security Gateway Module the **SGW Bypass is mandatory**

 Recommended: